 Highlight interesting architectural details with contrasting or complementary shades and create a picture frame effect.

 And, if it’s maximum drama you’re after, it pays to be brave.
-We love some of the striking paint ideas used below, illustrating how to create geometric shapes, horizontal stripes, smart check patterns or even mountain effects, bringing imaginative flair to schemes.
+We love some of the striking wall paint design ideas used below, illustrating how to create geometric shapes, horizontal stripes, smart check patterns or even mountain effects, bringing imaginative flair to schemes.